Chart Color Schemes

 Household Composition

-Seacliff Park has a typical household mix, with a fairly typical median household size
+Seacliff Park has a typical household mix, with a lower-than-average median household size

 Family households account for 70.4% of all households, including 30.4% couples with children, 28.0% couples without children, and 11.2% single parent families.
-Non-family households make up the remaining 29.6%, with lone person households at 26.1% and group households comprising 3.7% of the total.
-The median household size is 2.4 people, which matches the Greater Adelaide average.
+Non-family households make up the remaining 29.6%, with lone person households at 26.1% and group households comprising 3.7%.
+The median household size is 2.4 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households